 The Court expects compliance with San Diego Superior Court Rule 4.22.6 in advance of all Case Management Conferences, unless compliance is expressly waived by the Court.

 The Court's hearing schedule is from 9:00 a.m. to 12:00 p.m., and 1:30 p.m. to 4:30 p.m., with a 15-minute recess in the morning and afternoon.
 Counsel must complete their matters within the time allotted.

-For matters that are set to be heard on the Court's "Miscellaneous" Probate calendar, which is held on Tuesdays at 1:30 p.m., the Court conducts Telecourt on the preceding Monday at 11:30 a.m.
-For matters that are set to be heard in the Court's "Estate Appointments" calendar, which is held on Thursdays at 1:30 p.m., as well as matters that are set to be heard on the Court's "Accountings" calendar, which is held on Thursdays at 2:30 p.m., the Court conducts Telecourt on the immediately preceding Wednesday at 4:00 p.m.
+For matters that are set to be heard on the Court's "Miscellaneous" Probate calendar, which is held on Fridays at 10:00 a.m., the Court conducts Telecourt on the preceding Thursday at 3:30 p.m.
+For matters that are set to be heard in the Court's "Estate Appointments" calendar, which is held on Wednesdays at 1:30 p.m., as well as matters that are set to be heard on the Court's "Accountings" calendars, which are held on Wednesdays at 2:30 p.m. and 2:45 for continued matters, the Court conducts Telecourt on the immediately preceding Tuesday at 3:00 p.m.

-Telecourt is not available for the “Guardianship Appointment” calendar called on Wednesday at 10:00 a.m., the “Conservatorship Appointment” calendar called on Thursday at 9:00 a.m., or the “Review Hearing” calendar called at 3:30 p.m. on Mondays.
+Telecourt is not available for the “Guardianship Appointment” calendar called on Wednesday at 10:15 a.m., the “Conservatorship Appointment” calendar called on Thursday at 1:45 p.m., or the “Review Hearing” calendar called at 11:00 a.m. on Wednesdays.
 Personal appearances are required for these calendars.

 The Telecourt phone number is (619) 844-2817.